Irgendeinwer/NixOS-Dotfiles/README.md

 Completely rework the dotfiles as this was my first try with NixOS :)

 ---
-Credits:
+# Credits:

- - Nix Community - I copied most configs :)
+ - Nix Community - I copied most of my configs :)